Shant1R/Shant_IIITB/README.md

 - In the yosys generation, we see the design has encorporated 3 dff for the 3 bit counter.
 - It is evident that the yosys synthesizer optimizes for the unsed bits in the output.
 This so important as illustrated because it saves a ton of space, and speed, and improves efficiency of the final design.

 </details>

+## DAY 4 - GLS, Blocking vs Non-blocking and Synthesys-Simulation Mismatch

+## DAY 5 - If, case, for loop and for generate